Daddy Lumba: Musical style

 Being raised in a gospel background, Lumba recorded multiple gospel albums and songs centering around his thoughts on life, love, and relationships, along with providing motivation and hope.
 Daddy Lumba's musical style is described as versatile and deeply emotional, exploring a wide range of themes.
 His over 200 recorded songs delve into topics such as love, relationships, marriage, poverty, hope, money, homelessness, motivation, gratitude, happiness, God, and grace.
 His music often reflects his deep appreciation for womanhood, gratitude toward loved ones, and personal experiences, making him a relatable and impactful artist.

 Aesthetics

 Lumba was known for introducing a swagger and charisma to Highlife, which many weren't accustomed to.
 He had many hairstyles throughout his career, including a fade, cornrows, and Jehri curls.

 Personal life

-Lumba had an older sister, Akosua Bremponmaa, and a younger sister, Faustina Fosu, both of whom he mentioned in his song "Makra Mo."
+His mother, Comfort Gyamfi (Ama Saah), was a significant influence on him.
+Her death in 2001 deeply affected him and inspired emotionally rich songs reflecting grief, hope and faith.

-Daddy Lumba`s wife, Akosua Serwaa, resides in Germany.
-Before his demise, he lived with his partner Priscilla Ofori-Atta, in Ghana.
-He has three children with his first wife Serwaa and six children with Priscilla Ofori-Atta.
-According to Yen.com.gh, his net worth is estimated to be around $26 million (GH₵268 million), making him one of the wealthiest musicians in Ghana.
+Daddy Lumba was known to be somewhat private about his personal life.
+His net worth is estimated to be around $16 million (GH₵176 million), making him one of the wealthiest musicians in Ghana.